Why is this project important?

 What we’re doing

-• a new drain inlet next to the existing one in the south-western corner of Elsternwick Park
+• a new drain inlet in the south-west corner of Elsternwick Park (next to the existing inlet structure)

 • maintenance pits above or next to the drain.

-Construction is planned to start in 2025.
-Refer to the timeline on this page for more details.
+Construction is planned to start in mid 2025.
+Refer to the project timeline for more details.

 Map of Elwood Main Drain Project area showing new duplicated alignment next to current alignment, spanning from Elsternwick Park to Port Phillip Bay.